gatsbyjs/gatsby/docs/blog/2020-04-13-upgrading-to-jamstack-with-agility/index.md

 ## BONUS CONTENT!

 As a companion to this article, I recorded a video that walks you through the steps I took and the different tools involved.
-I also highlight some of the really neat features of Agility CMS, Gatsby, Netlify, and Stackpath.
+I also highlight some of the really neat features of Agility CMS, Gatsby, Netlify, and StackPath.

 [![Migrating a website to JAMstack with Gatsby](https://res.cloudinary.com/marcomontalbano/image/upload/v1586464859/video_to_markdown/images/youtube--WSIzYKDgJuE-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/embed/WSIzYKDgJuE "Migrating a website to JAMstack with Gatsby")